 Start broad bean seeds off under cover to deter mice and cover plants with netting or a tunnel cloche to stop birds digging up plants.
 Pinch out the tops once the first pods have set to deter blackfly.

-For more helpful information read our expert bean growing tips here.
+For more helpful information read our 'How to grow broad beans' article, and the expert bean growing tips page, full of advice from experienced gardeners.